Janice Barlow is currently serving in the role of Region 3 Deputy Administrator.

-Janice Barlow is responsible to the regional administrator for the day-to-day direction, management and monitoring of all FEMA Region 3 programs and activities.
-She also serves as a liaison assisting state and local government officials, other federal agencies, FEMA headquarters and other FEMA regions.
-Janice has been with DHS for over 17 years, becoming deputy regional administrator in September of 2018.
+Janice is responsible for the day-to-day direction, management and monitoring of all FEMA Region 3 programs and activities.
+From January to June 2021, she served as Acting Regional Administrator.
+She also served as a liaison assisting state and local government officials, other federal agencies, FEMA headquarters and other FEMA regions.
+Janice has been with FEMA for over 20 years and became a Deputy Regional Administrator in September of 2018.

-Prior to her current position, Janice led the Region 3 Mitigation Division from October 2017 until August 2018.
-In that role, Janice provided guidance and direction to state and local governments, non-government organizations, and citizen groups within FEMA Region 3 to increase the region’s resilience to all hazards and focus on messaging the importance of insurance for individual preparedness.
+Prior to that position, Janice led the Region 3 Mitigation Division from October 2017 until August 2018.
+In that role, Janice provided guidance and direction to state and local governments, non-government organizations, and citizen groups within FEMA Region 3 to increase the Region’s resilience to all hazards and focus on messaging the importance of insurance for individual preparedness.

-Janice started her career with FEMA Region 3 in December of 2002 as the regional training manager and continued in that role until she was given the opportunity as the emergency analyst in July 2008.
-She remained in that role until November 2010, when she became the Grants Division director.
-During her seven years as the Grants director, Janice helped to establish the region’s new emergency analyst and regional training manager.
-She has supported several response operations, as a Regional Response Coordination Center (RRCC) Chief and deployed to support Joint Field Office operations.
+Janice started her career with FEMA Region 3 in December of 2002 as the Regional Training Manager and continued in that role until she was given the opportunity as the Emergency Analyst in July 2008.
+She remained in that role until November 2010, when she became the Grants Division Director, establishing the Region’s new Grants Division.
+Janice has supported several response operations, as a Regional Response Coordination Center (RRCC) Chief and deployed to support Joint Field Office operations.

 Janice Barlow attained a B.S. in Biology from Fairfield University, an M.A. in Zoology from Connecticut College, and an M.Ed. in Instructional Systems from Penn State.